BuildingSync/schema/proposals/2018/Explicit_Zone_Equipment_Representation.md

 # Explicit Zone Equipment Representation #

 ## Overview ##
 The schema presently does not allow for the representation of the presence of delivery-type zone equipment without specifying the type of zone equipment.
-Workarounds are possible, but it is better to undertake the breaking change now so as to minimize the impact of the breaking change.
+Workarounds are possible, but all involve adding either additional enumerations or the use of user-defined fields.
 The proposed change splits the fan-based delivery equipment into two parts and branches on "zone equipment or not" before branching on the equipment type.

 ## Justification ##
 The current schema for representation of delivery at